-For folks interested in diving into China’s economic miracle experienced after the “reform and opening up” period and how China’s economy functions today, Arthur Kroeber’s work is a superb page-turner that will keep you intrigued from cover to cover.
+For folks interested in diving into China’s economic miracle experienced after the “reform and opening up” period and how the machine functions today, Arthur Kroeber’s work is a superb page-turner that will keep you intrigued from cover to cover.

-Among the topics explored is China’s transition from planned to market economy, how China’s state-owned enterprises function along with central-local government relations and their influences on China’s economy.
+Among the topics explored is China’s transition from planned to market economy, how China’s state-owned enterprises function along with central-local government relations and their influences on China’s economic system.

 There are also plenty of other surprising insights in the book not commonly reported in Western Press such as how the agricultural economy has functioned and evolved over the past forty years, the size strength of the non-state economic sector on the overall economy, as well visibility into the emerging consumer economy.

-Anyone with interest in China’s economy can easily pick up this book and not get lost in the details covered in each chapter.
-The best part is after bringing yourself up to speed on China’s economy, you can see everything the book introduces for yourself while traveling around China.
+Anyone with an interest in China's economic policies can easily pick up this book and not get lost in the details covered in each chapter.
+The best part is after bringing yourself up to speed on the economy, you can see everything the book introduces for yourself while traveling around modern China.

 Final thoughts: reading about China

-Some people spend decades of their life studying Chinese culture, history, and economy.
+Some people spend decades of their life studying Chinese culture, China's past, and its politics.
 You’re never going to be able to grasp the full scope of any of these topics before you go, but you’ll be surprised how much you soak in while reading through one of these entertaining books about Chinese culture and more.

-What do you think of my personal best books on China?
-Do you think there are other books to read before going to China?
+What do you think of my personal favorite books on China?
+Do you think there are other books to read about life in China before going there?
 I’d love to hear your suggestions in the comments below.

 Josh Summers is an author and entrepreneur who first moved to China in 2006.
 His writing has been published by the BBC and Lonely Planet and he has been featured on CCTV, China’s TV broadcaster.
 Josh continues to write about travel in China on his website TravelChinaCheaper and you can follow his work on Facebook and Pinterest.